sanssushi/scala-exercises/README.md

 ```

 As a result, an instance of the effect type `IO[A]` can represent an HTTP request,
-accessing a locked resource, an asynchronous computation, a database transaction, you name it.
+accessing a locked resource, an asynchronous computation, a database transaction - you name it - which, again, can
+be composed to more complex effects via `flatMap`.

 Of course, the effect system that ultimately implements
 the effect type and runs the effect is much richer than this implementation.